fMRI Confirms Agonist–Antagonist Myoneural Interface Amputation Improves Motor Execution, Sensory Perception

 A new procedure, agonist–antagonist myoneural interface (AMI) amputation, uses muscle grafts from the patient's body and existing nerves at a lower limb amputation site to create muscle pairs that mimic those found in uninjured limbs.
 An agonist and an antagonist muscle are surgically connected in series within the residual limb, with the expectation that mechanoreceptors within both muscles will communicate proprioceptive information to the central nervous system and vice versa.

-Shriya S. Srinivasan, PhD, postdoc, Samantha Gutiérrez-Arango, senior research support associate, PhD student Hyun-Geun Song, and Robert L. Barry, PhD, assistant physicist, of the Martinos Center for Biomedical Imaging at Massachusetts General Hospital; Hugh Herr, PhD, of the MIT Center for Extreme Bionics; and colleagues recently provided the first direct evidence that AMI amputation can preserve central sensorimotor mechanisms, giving patients a better chance to control an advanced neuroprosthesis.
+Shriya S. Srinivasan, PhD, postdoc, Samantha Gutiérrez-Arango, senior research support associate, PhD student Hyun-Geun Song, and Robert L. Barry, PhD, formerly of the Martinos Center for Biomedical Imaging at Massachusetts General Hospital and now at the National Institutes of Health (NIH); Hugh Herr, PhD, of the MIT Center for Extreme Bionics; and colleagues recently provided the first direct evidence that AMI amputation can preserve central sensorimotor mechanisms, giving patients a better chance to control an advanced neuroprosthesis.
 Their report appears in Science Translational Medicine.

 Study Methods